 LEADERS: Popsicle, Left

 August 2018 – Present

 Generation XXIX (August 2018 – October 2018)

 RPF enacted Operation Exodus, a plan for expansion onto new games.
-The concept had potential but was unfortunately rushed.
+The concept had potential but was unfortunately rushed due to RPF getting banned from their CP platform.
 Now called RF, the army was unable to regain their former glory.
 A move back to newly-reopened CPR helped mitigate the damage, but it was time to rebuild.

 LEADERS: Left, Plane, TheNightma3e